alkacon/mercury-template/README.md

 * Improved options for lists using image tile teasers.
 * New font option "Work Sans".
 * Updated the Slider element to use the jQuery free Embla slider, also adding some new element settings.
-* Updated PhotoSipe to the lasted, jQuery free version.
+* Updated PhotoSwipe to the lasted, jQuery free version.

 **Version 13** - April 13, 2022: